uQr/cordova-docs/articles/debug-and-test/debug-using-visual-studio.md

 ### Use the diagnostic tools

-To use diagnostic tools, you must:
+To use Visual Studio to debug your Cordova apps, you must:

 1. [Install Visual Studio 2015](http://go.microsoft.com/fwlink/p/?LinkId=397606) with Visual Studio Tools for Apache Cordova.